-Each year three exceptional teachers are recognized by the National Veterans of Foreign Wars (VFW) for their outstanding commitment to teach Americanism and patriotism to their students.
-The VFW annually recognizes the nation’s top classroom elementary, junior high and high school teachers who teach citizenship education topics—at least half of the school day in a classroom environment—and promote America’s history, traditions and institutions effectively.
+Each year three exceptional teachers in each state are recognized by the National Veterans of Foreign Wars (VFW) for their outstanding commitment to teach Americanism and patriotism to their students.
+The VFW annually recognizes each state's top classroom elementary, junior high and high school teachers who teach citizenship education topics—at least half of the school day in a classroom environment—and promote America’s history, traditions and institutions effectively.

 The VFW’s National Citizenship Education Teacher Awards (Teacher of the Year) include the following items:

 Step 1: In 350 words or less, describe why you feel your nominee is deserving of the award.
 Be sure to describe the teacher’s innovative teaching and resource development methods, as well as his or her dedication to education.

 Step 2: Fill out the 2021-2022 form (forthcoming)